LuckyGardel/Steam-VG-Recommender---Project/README.md

 I have chosen a dataset containing information about more than 40k games from Steam.

-The originial dataset can be found here: https://www.kaggle.com/datasets/trolukovich/steam-games-complete-dataset
+The original dataset can be found here: https://www.kaggle.com/datasets/trolukovich/steam-games-complete-dataset

 The other data used in the one that I scraped my own and you can see how it can be done in the folder Back_Code -> Scraping Steam Store